nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ###Axibase's Time Series Database (ATSD)###
 -------------------------------------------

-The processing of datasets using Axibase's Time Series Database (ATSD) is much less cubersome.
+The processing of datasets using Axibase's Time Series Database (ATSD) is much less cumbersome.
 Processing the same data with ATSD is less time consuming because its collection tool has built-in heuristics to handle the format in which data.gov datasets are published, namely the Socrata Open Data Format.
 When loading data for a particular dataset the collector uses Socrata metadata to understand the meaning of columns and automaticall extract dates, times, and catagories from the data files.
 Besides, ATSD stores the data in the user's own database so that this public data can be combined with internal data